xMihai/fp/recompose.md

 ### renameProp

-`renameProp` is HOC that renames one prop.
+`renameProp` produces a HOC that renames one prop.

 ```js
 // simplified version